grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "With Shakes constantly stopping to ask directions, it may not have been very difficult to do."

-"Well, maybe we can get them to follow him the fuck back out -- Sir Trelew, can we take your shortcut back out to the main channel again?"
+"Well, maybe we can get them to follow him back out too.
+Sir Trelew, can we take your shortcut again -- back to the main channel?"

 "That is maybe not such a good idea.
-Faster overall, but the boat has to go much slower through there," said Sir Trelew.
+Faster overall, but the sub marine has to go much slower through," said Sir Trelew.

-"I'm willing to go slower if we can lose our fucking pursuers though," said Percy.
+"I'm willing to go slower if it means losing our fucking pursuers though," said Percy.
 "Hemi, let's ask Shakes to start the diesel on the _Gnat_, and we'll leave him to go back up the bigger channel he came in from.
 We'll turn into the shortcut, and with some luck, maybe the _Grackle_ will follow his loud ass instead of us."
 In one way it felt like a lot to ask of Shakes, who had just risked his boat for them.
 But one of Percy's principles of leadership was that if someone shows initiative, give them more responsibility.

 "Alright," Hemi said, "I will raise Shakes on the ship-to-ship and let him know the plan."

 "There's too much of a risk that those fuckwads will overhear it if you use ship-to-ship.
 You should probably just flag Shakes down and shout across to him."

+[//]: # (Shakes is still running on battery here, so he has no problem hearing Hemi.)

 "Alright," said Hemi again, and climbed over the fairing of the sail and down to the deck.
 Percy watched him shout for Shakes' attention and when Shakes heard him he pulled the _Gnat_ alongside the _Prospect_ and he and Hemi ironed out the details of the plan by yelling across the gap between the two boats.
 When he was done Hemi climbed up to the sail and back down into the control room.